 (Editor's note: At around 11:30 a.m., Wednesday, commission member and Majority Leader Sen. Dominic Pileggi's communications director replied to Patch's request for comment.
 Please see the bottom of this article.)

-Nine Haverford Township residents who filed a legal petition against the commonwealth’s Legislative Reapportionment Commission’s latest proposal to move wards 1 and 9 from the 166th district to the 163rd have been identified.
+Nine Haverford Township residents who filed a legal petition against the commonwealth’s Legislative Reapportionment Commission’s from the 166th district to the 163rd have been identified.